tommyettinger/digital/README.md

 ```

 If you are using 0.1.6 or older, **there are probably some GWT
-compatibility issues**, but you can try using this, or preferably
+compatibility issues**, though you can try using this.
+You should
-updating to 0.1.7 or later:
+**update to 0.1.7 or later instead of using this**:

 ```xml
 <inherits name="digital" />